Last update on December 20, 2022

 In the past, many Army spouses could make it through an entire enlistment without enduring a deployment separation.

 Today, with continuing operations in Iraq and Afghanistan with no end in sight, it is not likely to happen.

 The best thing you can do as an Army wife is to prepare for the deployment and the many obstacles it can deliver.
 There are emotional stages that are common for Army wives to endure during the separation from their spouses.

-Although these stages are the most common, do not be alarmed if you either skip a stage or stay in one stage for a longer period than stated.
+Although these stages are the most common, do not be alarmed if you skip a stage or stay in one stage for longer than stated.